AlbertWeichselbraun/borg-backup-scripts/README.md

 ## Scheduling daily backups

-We use systemd-timers for scheduling daily backups, since they will trigger backups even if the clients misses the scheduled time (e.g., since it is shut down or in hibernation).
+We use systemd-timers for scheduling daily backups, since they will trigger backups even if the clients misses the scheduled time (e.g., due to a shut down, network outage or hibernation).

  1. copy the backup scripts to `/usr/local/bin`.
  2. copy the systemd files from the repository to `/etc/systemd/system`